Skip To Main Content

 Once all assessment data has been collected, the district G/T identification team will meet to select the appropriate identification status based off the results of screening.
 Once the committee has reviewed all students, the campus will notify all students screened about their identification results.

-For information on appeals and services, please see our G/T manual.
+For information on appeals and services, please see our G/T manual, or find the link for the most recent appeal google form below.

 Resource